kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 - Setting [swappiness].
 This can already be set on a system-wide level outside of Kubernetes.
-- Allocating swap on a per-workload basis with accounting (e.g. pod-level specification of swap).
-If desired, this should be designed and implemented as part of a follow-up KEP.
+- Allocating swap on a per-workload basis with accounting (e.g. pod-level specification of swap), and/or APIs to customize and control the way kubelet calculates swap limits, grants swap access, etc. If desired, this should be designed and implemented as part of a follow-up KEP.
 This KEP is a prerequisite for that work.
 Hence, swap will be an overcommitted resource in the context of this KEP.
 - Supporting zram, zswap, or other memory types like SGX EPC.
 These could be addressed in a follow-up KEP, and are out of scope.
 - Use of swap for cgroupsv1.